ibm-cloud-docs/dns-svcs-cli-plugin/dns-svcs-cli-plugin.md

 :   The minimum number of origins that must be healthy for this pool to serve traffic.

 --enabled
-:   Whether the load balancer pool is enabled.
+:   Determines whether or not the load balancer pool is enabled.
 Valid values: `true`, `false`.

 --monitor
-:   The ID of the load balancer monitor to be associated to this pool.
+:   The ID of the load balancer monitor that is to be associated to this pool.

 --notification-channel
 :   The notification channel.